Is PURL Wax Any Good?

 • Mid-temp only (struggles at extremes)

-About the Company: PURL
+About PURL

 PURL is a small ski and snowboard wax company out of Colorado.
 They’ve been around since the early 2000s and focus on keeping things clean, simple and non-toxic.
 All their waxes are biodegradable and made without fluoros, which makes them a solid choice for riders who care about what they’re putting on the mountain.